 Keep Growing Detroit (KGD) exists to promote a food sovereign city where the majority of fruits and vegetables Detroiters consume are grown by residents within the city’s limits.
-Although we are a new organization, KGD’s talented and experienced staff operate a number of established and nationally recognized programs including the Garden Resource Program and Grown in Detroit.
-These assets and our organization’s strategic approach to achieving our mission described below facilitate the process by which beginner gardeners become engaged community leaders and in some cases food entrepreneurs addressing the immediate needs of the community while promoting change in our food system.
+KGD’s talented and experienced staff operate a number of established and nationally recognized programs, including the Garden Resource Program (GRP) and Grown in Detroit (GID).
+Our organization’s strategic approach to achieving our mission facilitates beginner gardeners becoming engaged community leaders and food entrepreneurs, addressing the immediate needs of the community while promoting sustainable change in our food system.

 WE CHANGE THE VALUE OF FOOD.
-Founded in 2006, Grown in Detroit is one of the best-known workgroup initiatives, made up of more than70 growers who sell their Detroit-grown fruits and vegetables at farmers markets and retail outlets throughout the city.
-It began as gardeners having excess produce from their gardens and wanting to provide fresh food access to their neighbors.
-Now grossing more than $50,000 annually, it demonstrates the earning potential of urban agriculture and it has also delivered a mountain of fresh and healthy food to the city’s residents.
-Many from this program have blazed a trail for viable market gardens and small-scale food businesses in the city.
-Ultimately, it has set an inspired precedent for the exchange of local dollars for nutritious local food all within city limits.
+While Detroit is home to several exceptional, independent grocery stores, most Detroiters do not enjoy a wide range of high-quality, fresh, affordable produce where they shop.
+When that is the reality, the experience of growing a tomato in your backyard or buying one from a farmers’ market has the potential to cause a shift in how one views and values food.
+As Detroiters continue to demand access to fresh, affordable produce, growers seek diverse outlets for their produce to both meet the needs of the community as well as create economic opportunities for themselves and their neighbors.
+Grown in Detroit (GID) is made up of more than 70 growers who sell their Detroit-grown fruits and vegetables at farmers markets and retail outlets throughout the city.
+Produce sold through GID is grown using sustainable, chemical-free methods.
+All GID members must have a soil test on file before selling to ensure safe growing conditions.
+Now grossing more than $75,000 annually, GID demonstrates the earning potential of urban agriculture and delivers a mountain of fresh and healthy food to the city’s residents.
+Many from this program blazed the trail for new viable market gardens and small-scale food businesses in the city.
+Ultimately, GID sets an inspired precedent for the exchange of local dollars for nutritious local food all within city limits.

 In the vision for a new Detroit food system, we acknowledge the colossal obstacles perpetuated by our current global food system.
 Detroit, perhaps like no place else, has innumerable social, economic, and political forces working daily in opposition to change.
 As the antidote, Detroit has a community with deep roots and resilient citizens who are committed to creating a better city.
 It is Keep Growing Detroit’s honor and privilege to be a part of and to serve this community each day.